tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

   - go to `App Store` tab
   - click `⨁ VERSION OR PLATFORM` link → `iOS` (popup menu)
   - enter new `Store Version Number` (say, 3.16) in popup window
-  - fill `What's New in This Version` section
+  - fill `What's New in This Version` section (for each supported language)
   - screenshots must be added for iPhone 6.5" and iPhone 5.5" Displays
   - select new build
   - select `Automatically release this version` option